 This easy recipe for Italian stuffed shells makes the perfect weeknight dish.
 With just a few budget-friendly ingredients, this main dish can be made in under 45 minutes!

 Hey cousins.
-In this post I’m going to share an recipe that I love making during my busy week.
+In this post, I’m going to share a recipe that I love making during my busy week.
 I’m talking about my Easy Baked Italian Stuffed Shells.
-This recipe is definitely a family favorite, and I love making it because it’s quick, and easy.
+This recipe is definitely a family favorite, and I love making it because it’s quick and easy.
 You only need a few ingredients to make this dish, so let me start off by breaking down the basics of this recipe.